underworld-geodynamics-cloud/self-managing-jupyterhub/ServerID.md

  ## Comments

 Rebuilt droplet / test the installer workflow
+Note: rebuilding the droplet resets the root password to a temporary value